Guide to Employee Appreciation Day 2023

 - Organize a Team-Building Event – Whether employees are remote, in person or hybrid, these constructive activities help to keep teams connected.

-- Take Time for a Personal Call – Reaching out to personally thank employees over the phone is easy and thoughtful and only takes a minute.
+- Take Time for a Personal Call – Reaching out to personally thank employees over the phone is easy, thoughtful, and only takes a minute.

 Utilize Video Messaging – With higher engagement rates than emails, these mass communication tools are great for delivering messages with sentiment and a human touch.

-Recognition Cards – Easy to distribute, on-the-spot recognition cards, or gift cards to popular restaurants and websites are a simple and way to show appreciation to everyone on the team.
+Recognition Cards – Easy to distribute, on-the-spot recognition cards, or gift cards to popular restaurants and websites, are a simple way to show appreciation to everyone on the team.

-Now that you’ve read how significant the holiday can be, the only question remaining is how do you plan to celebrate Employee Appreciation Day 2023?
+Now that you’ve read how significant the holiday can be, the only question remaining is how you plan to celebrate Employee Appreciation Day 2026?
 If you’re still unsure or need assistance, please reach out to our recognition experts today!